-You must not intentionally dilute coal pile runoff with other stormwater or other flows in order to meet these limitations.
+You must not intentionally dilute coal pile runoff with other stormwater or other flows to meet these limitations.

-3.2 Water Quality-Based Effluent Limitations
+2.2 Water Quality-Based Effluent Limitations

-3.2.1 Water Quality Standards
+2.2.1 Water Quality Standards

-Your discharge must be controlled as necessary to meet applicable water quality standards of the State (i.e., your discharge must not cause or contribute to an exceedance of applicable water quality standards).
-DEQ expects that compliance with the conditions in this Permit will control discharges as necessary to meet applicable water quality standards.
-If at any time you become aware, or DEQ determines, that your discharge does not meet applicable water quality standards, you must take appropriate corrective action(s) as required in Part 6 and document the corrective actions as required in Part 6.3.3.
+You must control your facility's discharge as necessary to meet applicable water quality standards of the state (i.e., your discharge must not cause or contribute to an exceedance of applicable water quality standards).
+DEQ expects that compliance with the conditions in this permit will control discharges as necessary to meet applicable water quality standards.
+If at any time you become aware, or DEQ determines, that your discharge does not meet applicable water quality standards, you must take appropriate corrective action(s) as required in Part 5 and document the corrective actions as required in Part 5.3.3.

-DEQ may also require that you undertake additional control measures (to meet the narrative water quality-based effluent limit above) on a site-specific basis, or require you to obtain coverage under an individual permit, if information in your NOI, required reports or SWP3, or from other sources indicates that your discharges are not controlled as necessary to meet applicable water quality standards.
-You must implement all measures necessary to be consistent with an available wasteload allocation in an established TMDL or watershed plan in lieu of a TMDL within any timeframe established in the TMDL or watershed plan.
+DEQ may also require that you undertake additional control measures (to meet the narrative water quality-based effluent limits above) on a site-specific basis or require you to obtain coverage under an individual permit, if information in your NOI, required reports or SWP3, or from other sources indicates that your discharges are not controlled as necessary to meet applicable water quality standards.

-3.2.2 Discharges to Water Quality-Impaired Waters
+2.2.2 Discharges to Water Quality-Impaired Waters

-You are considered to discharge to an impaired water if your facility or discharge point is located within 1 mile of a receiving waterbody which is identified by DEQ on the 303(d) list as not meeting an applicable water quality standard, and:
+You are considered to discharge to an impaired water if your facility or discharge point is located within one mile of a receiving waterbody which is identified by DEQ on the latest Section 303(d) list as not meeting an applicable water quality standard, and:

-- Requires development of a TMDL or watershed plan in lieu of a TMDL (pursuant to section 303(d) of the CWA); and/or - Is addressed by an established TMDL or watershed plan in lieu of a TMDL.
+- 1. Requires development of a TMDL or watershed plan in lieu of a TMDL, pursuant to section 303(d) of the CWA; and/or - 2.
+Is addressed by an established TMDL or watershed plan in lieu of a TMDL.